ZhgChg.Li

 Save the file.

-Refresh the test “Web Application” URL to check if the changes are correct:
+Refresh the test “Web App” URL to check if the changes are correct:

-If the data displays correctly, it means: GitHub has successfully connected to real data 🎉🎉🎉
+Correct data display means: GitHub is successfully connected to real data 🎉🎉🎉

-You can also easily switch to “Runner Status” to check if the Self-hosted Runner is functioning properly:
+You can also easily switch to the “Runner Status” tab to check if the Self-hosted Runner status is being fetched correctly:

-Note: My Runner is not running… so it is offline.
+Note: My Runner is off… so it is offline.

 Slack Integration

-To integrate Slack notifications, we first need to return to the Repo → GitHub Actions and add a notification container Action for the packaging Action Workflow.
+To integrate Slack notifications, we first need to go back to the Repo → GitHub Actions and add a notification container Action that wraps the package build Action Workflow.

 CD-Deploy-Form.yml: